PapaHawk14/HawkBlog/content/posts/2022/hummus.md

   - Recipe
 draft: false
 ---
-Many of you know hummus which is s an incredibly popular dip from these solids.
+Many of you know hummus which is an incredibly popular dip from these solids.
 It is also one of my favorite and I am really really excited to show you how to make hummus as the best one that you have ever tasted and make it only in 10 minutes
 <!--more-->
 ## Ingredients